Which Great Barrier Reef Is Best?

 Shallow, calm, protected water with easy beach access is optimal for those who want the best of both worlds.

-Glass-boat tours and semi-submarine tours are popular options for those who don’t want to get their toes wet.
+Glass-boat and semi-submarine tours are popular options for those who don’t want to get their toes wet.

 Where is the best place to visit the Inner Great Barrier Reef?